-Brian is the unit manager in Thompsons’ employment rights department based in Congress House, London.
+Brian is the unit manager of Thompsons Solicitors’ busy employment rights team, based in London.

-Batchelor and ors v Damovo UK Ltd - the London South employment tribunal decided in this multi-claimant breach of contract claim that the employees were contractually entitled to enhanced redundancy terms as set out in a collective agreement entered into by the employer and the employees’ union.
+Employment law claim: In a multi-claimant action, Batchelor and others claimed breach of contract against Damovo UK Ltd. The London South employment tribunal agreed that the employees were contractually entitled to enhanced redundancy terms, as set out in a collective agreement entered into by the employer and the employees’ union.

-Siggins v Royal Bank of Scotland t/a Churchill Insurance - the Ashford employment tribunal decided, in this disability discrimination claim, that the employer should have made a reasonable adjustment by offering a vacant post, which was a suitable alternative to the employee’s substantive role and would have facilitated an earlier return to work from his long term absence due to ill health.
+Disability discrimination claim: In Mr. Siggins’ disability discrimination claim, the Ashford employment tribunal decided that the employer should have made a reasonable adjustment by offering a vacant post, which was a suitable alternative to the employee’s substantive role and would have facilitated an earlier return to work from his long-term absence due to ill health.

-Chambers: "Thompsons fields a top-notch trade union practice".
+Chambers said: "Thompsons fields a top-notch trade union practice.”

-Legal 500: "Thompsons has a strong hold on trade union instructions, delivering strategic employment law advice to Unison, Unite, the GMB and the RMT".
+Legal 500 said: "Thompsons has a strong hold on trade union instructions, delivering strategic employment law advice to Unison, Unite and the RMT.”